Nova Southeastern University: 2020s

 In March 2020, NSU received criticism for hosting 150 visitors on campus during the COVID-19 pandemic, despite known cases of confirmed COVID-19 on campus at the time.
 Two weeks prior, six cases were identified in individuals who traveled to Ireland as part of a school-affiliated trip.

 In July 2020, the U.S. Department of Labor Office of Federal Contract Compliance Programs found more than 80 women were subject to pay disparities compared with male colleagues; the university agreed to pay $900,000 in back pay.

+Harry Moon became the seventh president of the university in January 2025.